 - You discipline yourself to read the bible, go to church, pray.

-Discipline simply means disciple, or train.
+Discipline simply means disciple or to train.
 In other words, God’s discipline is not punishment for past sins, but rather training for future living.
-So, when you sin, and we all do, instead of God knocking you upside your head, He guides you, and shows you truth.
+So, when you sin, and we all do, instead of God knocking you upside your head, He guides you and shows you the truth.
 He lives in you to train you.
 God’s discipline is always gentle, loving, and never something to be feared.
 Contrary to religious reaching, God’s discipline is NOT like that of a human father disciplining his child.

 For those that chose to run to the law as their guide for daily living, well, James has this to say: